microsoft/autogen/python/packages/autogen-core/samples/README.md

 ## Tool use examples

-We provide examples to illustrate how to use tools in AGNext:
+We provide examples to illustrate how to use tools in AutoGen core:

 - [`coding_direct.py`](tool-use/coding_direct.py): a code execution example with one agent that calls and executes tools to demonstrate tool use and reflection on tool use.
 This example uses direct communication.
 - [`coding_pub_sub.py`](tool-use/coding_pub_sub.py): a code execution example with two agents, one for calling tool and one for executing the tool, to demonstrate tool use and reflection on tool use.
 This example uses broadcast communication.